 Explore:

-Tagged as: Standard, Greener NHS, NHS England Investment and Impact Fund, NICE, Respiratory (or browse all measures)
+Tagged as: Standard, Greener NHS, NICE, National medicines optimisation opportunities, Respiratory (or browse all measures)

 Sub-ICB Locations are ordered by mean percentile over the past six months.
 Each chart shows the results for the individual Sub-ICB Location, plus deciles across all Sub-ICB Locations in the NHS in England.